Updated Post: April 11, 2020

 Yikes!
-This is a scary time our society is going through right now as we’re being advised to avoid large gatherings.
+This is a scary time our society is going through right now as we’re staying at home to flatten the COVID-19 curve.
 As a bride or mother of the bride, you may be trying to determine how COVID-19 impacts your wedding.
 If your wedding is in the next 90 days, you’re probably trying to figure out what to do.
 COVID-19 and your wedding can be very scary and tumultuous right now!

 Brides, grooms, and their parents are concerned about the well-being of their loved ones as well as trying to understand wedding options and the financial impact during the COVID-19 pandemic.

-Venues are canceling events and gatherings of more than 10 people are banned in some areas.
-COVID-19 is causing a considerable loss of income in the wedding industry and a great deal of stress for brides, grooms, mothers of the bride, and all of their loved ones.
+Venues are closed and trying to figure out what gatherings will look like in the future when the future is uncertain.
+COVID-19 has caused a considerable loss of income in the wedding industry and a great deal of stress for brides, grooms, mothers of the bride, and all of their loved ones.

 Wedding Decision Factors

-If your wedding is soon, you’re faced with three possible decisions… postpone, cancel or continue as planned or on a smaller scale.
+If your wedding is soon, you’re faced with these possible decisions… postpone, cancel, elope and do a party later, continue as planned, or continue on a smaller scale.
 Each of these options is a tough decision and carries financial and health/ wellness impacts.

 Health and Wellness – Think about your well being as well as the wellness of others.
 Especially since some guests may have elderly family members in their homes or have compromised immune systems.
-Also, wedding guests may not show signs of the disease, but maybe carrying the virus.
+Also, wedding guests may not show signs of the disease but

 Personal Preferences – You and your fiance have thoughts and preferences around your wedding.
 Maybe you want to keep the date but reduce the guest list to family only and then hold a friends and family reception at a later time.
 Perhaps you want to postpone your wedding for a few months.